Bitcoin Loans: How to borrow against your BTC

 How Do Bitcoin Loans Work?

-With a Bitcoin loan, you provide Bitcoin as collateral in exchange for a loan funded in USD (or another fiat currency), a stablecoin equivalent, or another cryptocurrency.
-Cryptocurrency loans differ from traditional lending in that the collateral makes the loan viable, rather than your credit history or income.
-In the event of default, the lender can use the crypto you’ve deposited to satisfy the loan balance.
+Unlike traditional loans, cryptocurrency loans don’t ask for extensive credit checks.
+Instead, you provide Bitcoin as collateral in exchange for a loan funded in USD (or another fiat currency), a stablecoin equivalent, or another cryptocurrency.
+In the event of default, the lender can use the digital assets you’ve deposited to satisfy the loan balance.

-Because BTC’s value can be volatile, lenders structure the loan to be overcollateralized, meaning the initial value of the collateral is higher than the loan amount.
-This structure allows some room for changes in the value of Bitcoin, reducing the risk of a margin call, which is a demand from the lender that you either pay down the loan or provide more collateral.
+Because $BTC’s value can be volatile, lenders structure the loan to be overcollateralized, meaning the initial value of the collateral assets is higher than the loan amount (confused? check the example below).
+This structure allows some room for changes in the value of Bitcoin, reducing the risk of a margin call, which is a demand from the lender that you either pay down the loan or provide more collateral assets.

-Borrowing options range from small loans up to larger funding of $2 million or more.
+Bitcoin borrowing options range from $50 to larger funding of $2 million or more.
 Interest rates range from 0% to more than 10%.

 PlatformCrypto Accepted For CollateralOrigination FeesInterest RatesMinimum Provided LoansMaximum Provided LoansStandout Feature